 Julia Spinelli is an architect and urbanist who has been working for the Brazilian Government since 2010.
 She currently serves as an infrastructure analyst at the Ministry of Cities, where she is involved in overseeing and advancing social housing policies at the National Housing Secretariat.
 Spinelli coordinates and monitors national and international cooperation and partnerships that focus on assessing, developing and improving housing programmes.

 She is also involved in international agendas such as the SDGs and the New Urban Agenda.
 She is interested in sustainability as an integrated and multidisciplinary approach.
 She holds a BSc and a Master’s degree in architecture from the University of Campinas, Brazil.
 She is a fellow of the Managing Global Governance Academy, which is run by the German Development Institute and the German Federal Ministry for Economic Cooperation and Development.

-Since 2010, Annegret has been active at the intersection of research and practice in the field of youth work and youth exchange with a focus on Turkey.
-She is active as a consultant for stakeholders of youth exchange including the German-Turkish Youth Bridge, the International Youth Service of the Federal Republic of Germany (IJAB), and Stiftung Mercator.
-From 2008 to 2010 she worked as a youth worker and project coordinator at the Centre for Civil Society Studies at Istanbul Bilgi University.
+Since 2010, Annegret has been active at the intersection of research and practice in youth exchange with a focus on Turkey.
+She is a consultant to stakeholders in youth exchange including the German-Turkish Youth Bridge, the International Youth Service of the Federal Republic of Germany (IJAB), and Stiftung Mercator.

 Born and raised close to Munich in Germany, Stefan entered higher education after a commercial-technical apprenticeship via the second educational pathway.
 He studied industrial engineering at both the Technical University in Ingolstadt, Germany and the Georgia Institute of Technology in Atlanta, USA.